PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 This is the initial draft of an RFC posted for comments and considered a work-in-progress.

-* New drafts should not be submitted until the appropriate Working Group has decided that an RFC is required in order for an experimental implementation to be accepted.
+* New drafts should not be submitted until the appropriate Working Group has decided in a PowerShell/PowerShell repository issue that an RFC is required in order for an experimental implementation to be accepted.
 * Drafts should be submitted as a draft Pull Request from the Author's fork into the `Draft-Accepted` folder.
 * The Author shall ensure that the `Allow edits from maintainers` box is checked so that a Committee